danrevah/ngx-pipes/README.md

 ## Contributing

-* before adding any new feature or a fix make sure to open a ticket !
+* before adding any new feature or a fix make sure to open an issue first!

 * Make sure you have `angular-cli` & `karma` installed globally.